 Troubleshooting guide for submersible well pump systems Problem Possible cause Possible solution Pump won't start.
 No power to switch box.
-Check position of main electrical disconnect arm (main switch) and ensure that it is in the up (energized) position.
-If main power supply is interrupted, auxiliary power system (generator) should be started.
+Check the position of the main electrical disconnect arm (main switch) to ensure it is in the up (energized) position.
+If main power supply interrupted, you should start the auxiliary power system (generator).
 Circuit breaker or overload relay tripped.
 Reset breaker or overload relay.
 If pump does not start, start motor by turning the Hand/Off/Automatic (HOA) Switch to the HAND (manual) position for about 2 to 5 minutes (do not over pressurize the distribution system).
 If motor runs, return the HOA switch to the AUTO position.
 If motor does not run, see other probable causes below.
 Fuses burned out.
 Check for cause and replace fuses with correct type and size fuses.
 Make sure to pull down (de-energize) the main electrical disconnect arm (main switch) before opening the panel and replacing the fuses.
 Defective pressure switch or automatic control system.
 Turn the HOA Switch to the HAND (manual) position for a short period.
 If pump starts, the problem is in the automatic control system.
 Contact electrician experienced with industrial controls to repair automatic control system.
-Pump can be operated in manual position to supply water; however, the operator must monitor the discharge pressure (pressure on the distribution system) and ensure that the normal working pressure is not exceeded.
+Pump can be operated in manual position to supply water; however, the operator must monitor the discharge pressure (pressure on the distribution system) to ensure it doesn't exceed normal working pressure.
 All of the above checked and pump won't run.
 Contact electrician experienced with industrial controls.
 Pump won't shut off.
 Defective pressure switch or automatic control system.
-High pressure cut-off switch may need adjustment.
+The pressure switch may need adjustment or replacement.
 Turn the HOA Switch to the OFF position.
 If pump stops, the problem is in the automatic control system.
 Contact electrician experienced with industrial controls to repair automatic control system.
-Pump can be operated in manual position to supply water; however, the operator must monitor the discharge pressure (pressure on the distribution system) and ensure that the normal working pressure is not exceeded.
-The pump should not be left in the OFF position, long enough to allow the distribution system pressure to drop below the normal minimum working pressure.
+Pump can be operated in manual position to supply water; however, the operator must monitor the discharge pressure (pressure on the distribution system) to ensure it doesn't exceed normal working pressure or drop below normal minimum working pressure.